-Following the observations made by Berinsky and Kinder (2006) that storytelling can guide the audience’s own reflections on and interpretations of an issue, modern PR and marketing has most effectively used storytelling for image building and to increase the acceptance of certain issues and products (Sammer, 2014).
-The PR and marketing work carried out by companies and NGOs is able to promote individual messages by using complex communication models based on storytelling as well as issue management and agenda-building techniques.
-In respect to topics of the utmost importance for society – such as sustainability and climate change – independent science journalism is essential.
-But while companies and NGOs can use effective PR and marketing strategies, scientific institutions themselves do not usually include communication departments of equally high professional standards.
-Therefore, the author assumes (Hypothesis 2), that scientific field while it can play a significant role in journalistic science communication, is overpowered by professional but instrumentalized PR and marketing by other actors.
+Following the observations made by Berinsky and Kinder (2006) that storytelling can guide the audience’s own reflections on and interpretations of an issue, modern PR and marketing has highly effectively used storytelling for image building and to increase the acceptance of certain issues and products (Sammer, 2014).
+The PR and marketing work carried out by companies and NGOs is able to promote individual messages by using complex communication models based on storytelling, as well as issue management and agenda-building techniques.
+In respect to topics of the utmost importance for society – such as sustainability and climate change – independent science journalism is essential (Nisbet & Fahy, 2015).
+But while companies and NGOs can use effective PR and marketing strategies, scientific institutions themselves do not usually include communication departments that follow equally high professional standards (Höhn, 2011).
+Therefore, the author assumes (Hypothesis 2) that the scientific field, while it can play a significant role in journalistic science communication, is overpowered by professional but instrumentalized PR and marketing by other actors.

 1.2 Legitimacy and acceptance as driving forces for medialization

 Kohring (1997) identifies the need for acceptance as a driving force behind the increased popularization of science.
-Adding to Kohring’s observation, we can see the need for legitimacy as an additional driving factor.
-Social-science scholars agree that acceptance is built up by individual risk-benefit assessment (Kraeusel & Möst, 2012; Tokushige et al., 2007; Wallquist et al., 2012; L‘Orange Seigo, 2013).
+Complementing Kohring’s observation, the need for legitimacy can be added as an additional driving factor.
+Social-science scholars agree that acceptance is built up by individual risk-benefit assessments (Kraeusel & Möst, 2012; Tokushige et al., 2007; Wallquist et al., 2012; L‘Orange Seigo, 2013).
 Other important factors in increasing levels of acceptance are individually approved opinion leaders, as well as the personal sociopolitical background and life story that guides individual interpretations of communication content (Visscher et al., 2011; Nippa et al., 2014).
 Consequently, if science PR seeks to increase acceptance and legitimacy (Jarren & Röttger, 2009, p.
 33; Hoffjann, 2007, p.
 127), science communication has to be linked to matters of topical relevance to enable individual communication partners to assess the risk-benefit ratio individually.
 Science communication has changed in this respect in the past few decades, and medialization can be seen as one result of this change (Kepplinger & Post, 2008; Meyen, 2009).
-Science communication now has a central focus on highlighting the relevance of science for individuals and society (Herrmann-Giovanelli, 2013, p.
+Science communication now has a core focus on highlighting the relevance of science for individuals and society (Herrmann-Giovanelli, 2013, p.
 65f).
 Nevertheless, this is not sufficient to further increase acceptance and legitimacy.
-Affective attitudinal components cannot be fully controlled by science communication, but they are of the utmost importance for building up acceptance and legitimacy (Finucane et al, 2000).
+Affective attitudinal components cannot be fully controlled by science communication, but they are of the utmost importance for building up acceptance and legitimacy (Finucane et al., 2000).
 The following analysis of media representations of CCS therefore seeks to locate observable aspects that will help to identify mechanisms of acceptance and legitimacy building.
 The importance of individual risk-benefit assessments is one such observable aspect; a strong journalistic focus on risk-benefit ratios, the emphases of opinion leaders, as well as a clear integration of emotional language serve as indicators of an intended acceptance and legitimization approach.

 1.3 The organization of CCS-related communication in Germany